seanwc67/xgb_sp500/README.md

-This project performs reasonable data processing and utilization of XGBoost classifiers.
+This project performs data processing and utilization of XGBoost classifiers.
 It is not expected to yield financial value.
 An improved version may yield modest value as a time-saver when sifting through companies to evaluate, provided it delivers reliable results over several subsequent years.

 **Setup & Usage**
 ```bash